Call: 0800 321 3832 Request a free callback

 Find a solicitor

 When a cohabiting, unmarried couple separate the legal issues are somewhat different than for a couple who have the legal protection of marriage.
-A myth still perpetuates that a couple who have been living together for a long time or have children together are ‘common law husband and wife.’
+A myth still perpetuates that a couple who is not married, but is living together with a child are ‘common law husband and wife.’
 There is no such thing.

 Whilst married couples have certain rights under English law, relating to finances and children, cohabiting couples do not have the same legal rights.